Waizzty/ostreamhub-com/README.md

 ## Try It Yourself

-To experience the platform and its real‑time trends, visit [OStreamHub.com](https://www.ostreamhub.com/) directly.
+To experience the platform and its real‑time trends, visit [OStreamHub.com Global Trending Videos](https://www.ostreamhub.com) directly.
 The site loads quickly and displays a clean, easy‑to‑navigate interface where you can dive into global trends and discover what people around the world are watching and discussing.